 CEO and Co-Founder

-For more than two decades, Ben has advised the most transformative companies and investors in education, health, and wellness on complex policy challenges and communications strategy.
-Ben is a frequent commentator on the intersection of policy and innovation, and Whiteboard Advisors’ research and commentary has appeared in The Washington Post, USA Today, TechCrunch, EdSurge, VentureBeat, and The Huffington Post, among others.
+A frequent commentator on the intersection of regulation and innovation, Whiteboard Advisors’ research and commentary has appeared in The Washington Post, USA Today, TechCrunch, EdSurge, VentureBeat, and The Huffington Post, among others.

 An active education investor, Ben serves as a Senior Advisor to New Markets Venture Partners.
-He is also a member of the Advisory Council for Rethink Education and the investment committee for the Jefferson Education Fund, which was founded by the University of Virginia’s Curry School of Education Foundation.
+He is also a member of the Advisory Council for Rethink Education and served on the investment committee for the Jefferson Education Fund, which was founded by the University of Virginia’s School of Education Foundation.

-Ben serves on the Boards of Blyth-Templeton Academy and the American Institute for Foreign Study Foundation and on the B Lab education standards working group.
+Ben previously served on the Boards of Blyth-Templeton Academy, the American Institute for Foreign Study Foundation, and on the B Lab education standards working group.

-The product of public schools in Norwalk, CT, Ben is committed to issues of equity and access in public education.
+The product of public schools in Norwalk, CT, Ben work reflects a deep and longstanding commitment to improving public education.
 He attended the University of Richmond and received his J.D., cum laude, from Georgetown University, where he was an editor of the Law Review.